 where heart speaks to heart

-But while there are no Sunday Masses some of you have considerately realised that parish income will be taking a big hit.
-So if you want to adopt a Standing Order payment you can download a copy of the mandate.
+Alternatively, if you want to adopt a Standing Order payment you can apply for a copy of the mandate.
 This can be completed and sent direct to your bank or building society.

 If you have any questions let Fr Peter know and he will put you in touch with our parish organiser.